njoy/njoy.github.io/index.md

 ### Getting NJOY
 Instructions for obtaining, compiling, and testing NJOY can be found [here](Build/).

-### License
-NJOY is released under the BSD 3-clause license.
-The license and copyright can be found in the [LICENSE](LICENSE.md) file.

 ## Support or Contact
 Technical support for both versions of NJOY can be obtained with an email to: [njoy@lanl.gov](mailto:njoy@lanl.gov).